 How Many Interview Rounds Can I Expect, and What's the Timeline?

 Answer in Under 60 Words: Typically 4-5 rounds over 6-8 weeks.
 Timeline: Initial Screening (Day 1-3), Technical Deep Dive (Week 2), Case Study Presentation (Week 3), Panel Interview (Week 4), Final with the Director (Week 5-6).
-Statistic: 60% of candidates are filtered out by the Technical Deep Dive round.
+Statistic: many candidates are filtered out by the Technical Deep Dive round.

 Prep Tip: Each round requires increasing depth of preparation, culminating in strategic, high-level discussions.